tahabinkashif/Temperature_Sensor_Telemetry_Pipeline/README.md

 ## 4) IIR filtering on the averaged sample (smoothing)

-After averaging, you run an IIR low-pass:
+After averaging, we run an IIR low-pass:

 - f[n]=87​f[n−1]+81​x[n]